michaelbrownuc/CARVE/README.md

 instructs CARVE to remove the three lines of code between the mapping and the termination tag, and replace it with the single line of code `return 0;`.

 ### Implict Feature Mappings
+Implicit mappings instruct the debloater to analyze the code following the mapping to determine its structure, and by extension what code should be removed.
+Implicit mappings obviate the need to handle predictable control-flow implications associated with certain types of code constructs by using explicit mappings with replacement code.
+Feature mappings that do not have an operator appended to them are considered implicit mappings by CARVE.

 ### Limitations
 It is important to note the CARVE operates largely on a line-by-line basis on source code.
 Though wide leeway in syntax is provided by most programming languages, CARVE does not support all coding styles for implicit feture mappings.
 For example, if / else if conditional statements that are split across multiple lines in a file will not be debloated properly by CARVE.
 A (probably incomplete) list of unsupported programming styles can be found in the C/C++ debloating module.
 It is recommended that incompatible styles (almost all of which arise from statements split across multiple lines for readability) be adjsuted when feature mapping takes place.